-(e) If the schedule is four (4) days of ten (10) hours each, the three (3) days off will be consecutive and in accordance with the intent of Article 3(d).
-Nothing will prohibit the Company from scheduling Thursday, Friday, and Saturday as the three (3) consecutive days off.
-Nothing will prohibit the Company from scheduling Friday, Saturday, and Sunday as the three (3) consecutive days off. (f e) At stations or shops where employees are required to maintain continuous operation of departments or assignments, days off may will either be fixed or rotated, in accordance with the preference of a majority of the employees involved, consistent with the requirements of the service.
+- (f) At stations or shops where employees are required to maintain continuous operation of departments or assignments, days off may will either be fixed or rotated, in accordance with the preference of a majority of the employees involved, consistent with the requirements of the service.
 When fixed days off are selected, seniority will determine shift and days off.
 The Company determines the frequency and composition of schedule bids for bases, shops, or work units, but will post bids not less than twice per year.
 Each schedule bid must contain the schedule of hours and days off.
 Nothing precludes the Company from posting a variable schedule for relief purposes.
 Nothing precludes the Company from posting interim schedule bids for individual shops or work units.
 Schedule bids will be determined on a seniority basis of the affected employees at those bases, stations, shops, or work units.
-Line Stations will bid at least once per year, unless mutually agreed upon by local management and the local TWU to more.

-(g f) All time worked in any continuous tour of duty, including overtime, will be considered as work performed on the workday within which the tour of duty is started.

-(h g) Hours for part time employees will be governed by Article 43.

-(I h) The following rules will apply to the Tulsa, AFW and MCI Maintenance Bases employees, excluding Line Maintenance at Tulsa, and apply only with reference to the assignment of employees to work schedules that include Saturday and/or Sunday.

-(1) Crew Chiefs and Inspectors will not be included in these rules since they bid for jobs on a seniority basis.

-- (2) Employees scheduled on shifts that start during the last hour of Sunday (continuing into Monday) are not to be counted as Sunday workers in the application of these rules.
+Line Stations will bid at least once per year, unless mutually agreed upon by local management and the local TWU to more. - (g) All time worked in any continuous tour of duty, including overtime, will be considered as work performed on the workday within which the tour of duty is started. - (h) Hours for part time employees will be governed by Article 43. - (I) The following rules will apply to the Tulsa, AFW and MCI Maintenance Bases employees, excluding Line Maintenance at Tulsa, and apply only with reference to the assignment of employees to work schedules that include Saturday and/or Sunday. - (1) Crew Chiefs and Inspectors will not be included in these rules since they bid for jobs on a seniority basis. - (2) Employees scheduled on shifts that start during the last hour of Sunday (continuing into Monday) are not to be counted as Sunday workers in the application of these rules.
 Employees scheduled on shifts that start during the last hour of Friday (continuing into Saturday) are to be counted as Saturday workers for the purpose of the application of these rules only. - (3) An employee may bid by seniority within his work unit for a five-day work schedule that includes both Saturday and Sunday or one that includes a Saturday or a Sunday. - (4) If insufficient number of employees bid, the Company may assign employees to such a work schedule on the basis of inverse seniority within a work unit. - (5) The Company will not establish five-day work schedules that include Saturday and Sunday work for employees totaling more than one-seventh of the employees subject to these rules.